 * A printing attribute category is

-* designated by a Class
+* designated by a Class that implements interface

 * {@link javax.print.attribute.Attribute Attribute}.
 This method returns